-Prerequisite: Grade of C- or higher in EENG 221.
+Prerequisite: EENG 221 with a grade of C- or higher.
 This course covers topics in digital and analog communications, including modulation techniques, noise considerations, performance aspects, and selected applications.

 EENG 361L.
-Communication Systems Laboratory (1-0-3)

-Pre or Corequisite: Grade of C- or higher in EENG 361.
+Communication Systems Laboratory (1-0-3) Pre or Corequisite: EENG 361 with a grade of C- or higher.
 Laboratory experiences to accompany the lecture part of this course.
 The laboratory activities stress fundamental principles of the lecture course including frequency response of systems, filtering, and various modulation techniques.
 Lab fees apply each term.